LincaMarius/ISAP-1_Schematic/README.md

 So, the order of inputs and outputs is reversed.
 Since the inputs and outputs are also reversed accordingly, the operation of the SAP-1 computer is normal.

 I connected the chip pins to the bus in the order given in the catalog sheets.

-I added 100nF decoupling capacitors for each integrated circuit used and a 10uF filter capacitor.

 The Schematic does not present any other changes compared to the original one.